kdzwinel/progress-bar-animation/README.md

 I made a safari & edge friendly version of the "reverse" branch (see [reverse-es5](https://github.com/kdzwinel/progress-bar-animation/tree/reverse-es5)), added [FPSMeter](http://darsa.in/fpsmeter/) and tested it side by side on Nexus 5X, iPhone5S, Lumia 735.
 Here is the result:

 [![running side by side](http://i.imgur.com/yUXHw7s.png)](https://youtu.be/cg2CQt3RS-k)

+It's hard to tell if this test is fair since these phones have completely different specs.
+On the other hand, these are all modern devices and run lastest versions of the browsers, so I'd expect all of them to show this animation at the smooth 60FPS.